sitscwl/sitscwl/README.rst

    )

-3. Defining the Machine Learning Model
+**3. Defining the Machine Learning Model**

 .. code-block:: python

-   :linenos:
+   # ML Model definition.
+   # You can create another models using Machine Learning algorithms such as:
+   #  - SupportVectorMachines;
+   #  - MultinomialLogitWithLassoAndRidge;
+   #  - ExtremeGradientBoosting;
+   #  - MultiLayerPerceptron;
+   #  - DeepResidualNetworks;
+   #  - TemporalConvolutionalNeuralNetwork.
+   # Details can be founded in the SITS R Package documentation.
    ml_model = RandomForest(num_trees=1000)

-4. Creating the SITS-based Classification compendium
+**4. Defining the Classification Compendium resources**

 .. code-block:: python
-   :linenos:

    # Computational Resources
    memsize = 16 # GB